mac-a-r0ni/liveslak/README.txt

                              providing a devicename (using option '-o').
   -v|--verbose               Show verbose messages.
   -w|--wait<number>          Add <number> seconds wait time to initialize USB.
+  -x|--extend <fullpath>     Full path (either in your filesystem or else
+                             relative to the USB partition root)
+                             to an existing (encrypted) container file,
+                             whose size you want to extend.
+                             Limitations:
+                             - container needs to be LUKS encrypted.
+                             - filename extension needs to be '.img'.
+                             Supported filesystems inside container:
+                             - btrfs,ext2,ext4,f2fs,jfs,xfs.
+  -N|--nolivemods            Don't create an addon live module containing
+                             the new kernelmodules.
+Normally you *will* need this addon module, *unless* you have already installed these kernel-modules in the Live OS.
+                             FYI: the kernel and module upgrade applies only to the USB boot kernel and its initrd.
+  -X|--extendsize <size|perc> Extend size of existing container; value
+                             is the requested extension of the container in kB, MB, GB, or as percentage of free space (integer numbers only).
+                             Examples: '-X 125M', '-X 2G', '-X 20%'.
 </code>
 Examples: